amdubovoy/py-vertica-prom/README.md

 - Easy to run.
 - Lightweight (built image is ~70mb).
-- Lazy: collects metrics only when Prometheus requests them.
 - Only necessary dependencies (`vertica-python` and `prometheus-client`).

 ## TODO:

-- Collect metrics in one big transaction instead of bunch of small ones
+- Collect metrics in one big transaction instead of many small ones
 - Tests
 - Project-wide exception handling
 - More version-specific metrics